xx172-star/causal-agent-mvp/README.md

 ## Input Data Requirements

-This framework assumes that the input dataset satisfies the following requirements.
+The framework assumes that the input dataset satisfies the following conditions.
-As long as these conditions are met, the pipeline can be executed end-to-end without modification to the core codebase.
+If these conditions are met, the pipeline can be executed end-to-end without modification to the core codebase.

 ---

 ### General Format

-- Input data must be provided as a **CSV file**.
+Input data must be provided as a CSV file.

-- Each row corresponds to one observational unit (e.g., patient or subject).
+Each row corresponds to one observational unit.

-- Column names must be explicitly referenced in the API request.
+Column names must be explicitly referenced in the API request.

 ---

 ### Required Variables

-The required variables depend on the selected causal task.

-#### 1. Treatment / Exposure
+1. Treatment / Exposure

-- A treatment (or exposure) variable must be specified.
+A treatment (or exposure) variable must be specified.

-- The treatment variable must be **binary**, represented as:
+The treatment variable must be binary:

-  - `0 / 1`, or
+0 / 1, or

-  - two distinct values that clearly encode treated vs. control groups.
+two distinct values encoding treated vs. control groups.

-- Treatment assignment is assumed to be observed and fixed at baseline.
+Treatment assignment is assumed to be observed at baseline.

 ---

-#### 2. Outcome
+2. Outcome

-- For **ATE estimation**:
+For ATE estimation:

-  - The outcome may be **binary or continuous**.
+The outcome may be binary or continuous.

-- For **survival analysis**:
+For survival analysis:

-  - A **time-to-event** variable must be provided.
+A time-to-event variable is required.

-  - An **event indicator** must be provided (`1` = event, `0` = censored).
+An event indicator must be provided (1 = event, 0 = censored).

-- Outcome variables must not contain missing values after preprocessing.
+Outcome variables must not contain missing values after preprocessing.
 ---

-#### 3. Covariates (Confounders)
+3. Covariates (Confounders)

-- One or more covariates may be provided to adjust for confounding.
+One or more covariates may be supplied for confounding adjustment.

-- Covariates must:
+Covariates must:

-  - Be measured **prior to treatment assignment**
+Be measured prior to treatment assignment

-  - Be numeric or numerically encoded (e.g., one-hot encoding for categorical variables)
+Be numeric or numerically encoded

-- Missing values must be handled prior to analysis.
+Missing values must be handled before execution.
 ---

 ### Structural and Causal Assumptions

 The framework relies on standard causal inference assumptions:

-- **Consistency**: observed outcomes correspond to the assigned treatment.
-- **Positivity**: each covariate pattern has a non-zero probability of receiving each treatment level.
+Consistency

+Positivity

-- **No unmeasured confounding**, conditional on the provided covariates.
+No unmeasured confounding, conditional on supplied covariates

-These assumptions are not automatically verified by the framework and must be justified by the user.
+These assumptions are not automatically verified and must be justified by the user.

 ---

-### Preprocessing Expectations

-To ensure stable execution:

-- All required variables must be present and correctly specified in the request.
-- Missing values should be removed or imputed prior to execution.
-- Categorical variables should be encoded numerically.
-- Extremely rare treatment groups or severe lack of covariate overlap may lead to unstable estimates.

----

 ### Notes on Robustness

-- Informational messages or warnings from underlying statistical packages may appear during execution and do not necessarily indicate failure.
+Informational messages from underlying statistical packages may appear during execution and do not necessarily indicate failure.
-- If the input data violate the requirements above (e.g., severe non-positivity), estimation results may be unstable or unreliable.

-In summary, this framework is designed to be **methodologically transparent rather than permissive**:
-it does not attempt to automatically coerce invalid inputs, but instead clearly documents the conditions under which valid causal analyses can be performed.

-### Notes

-Informational messages from R packages (e.g., package loading) may appear in stderr and can be safely ignored.

-Runtime outputs under out/ are not tracked by git.
+Severe violations of positivity or covariate overlap may lead to unstable estimates.